jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

 What is it?
 -----------

-This example demonstrates a method for HTTP authentication based upon an HTTP header in the incoming request.
-A Tomcat Valve called "GenericHeaderAuthenticator" is used to pass these credentials to JBoss.
+The `servlet-security-genericheader-auth` quickstart demonstrates a method for HTTP authentication based upon an HTTP header in the incoming request.
+A Tomcat
+Valve called "GenericHeaderAuthenticator" is used to pass these credentials to JBoss.
 Tomcat Valves provide a powerful, flexible way to insert a Java component into the request servlet container's request processing pipeline in order to implement features such as this.